PBA Home >

 - Graduation rates for Pell Grant recipients (who have relatively low financial resources) and first-generation college students are generally lower than the overall rate, by several percentage points.
 This is true for both residents and non-residents.
 All these factors – being a Colorado resident, a Pell recipient, and a first-generation student – are positively correlated to each other, so the independent relationships of each factor to graduation rate can be hard to interpret from simply comparing graduation rates for the various categories.
 Some years ago, in an attempt to untangle these factors, we did a logistic regression analysis, looking at the relationship between graduation rate and each factor, while controlling for each of the others (and also controlling for predicted GPA).
 The results indicated that being a non-resident, a Pell recipient, and a first-generation college student each is related to a lower graduation rate, by anywhere from 5 to 10 percentage points.

-- For the entering class of 2007, residents who received Pell grants in their first year had a 68% grad rate, students who receive subsidized Stafford loans 67%, while those who received neither had a 75% graduation rate.
-For non-residents, the comparable numbers were 46%, 57%, and 68%.
+- For the entering class of 2008, Colorado residents who received Pell grants in their first year had a 63% grad rate, students who receive subsidized Stafford loans 68%, while those who received neither had a 78% graduation rate.
+For non-residents, the comparable numbers were 51%, 61%, and 67%.

-- For first-generation resident students in the entering class of 2007, the graduation rate was 63%, compared to 75% for non-first-generation residents.
-For non-residents, the comparable percentages were 52% and 67%.
+- For first-generation Colorado resident students in the entering class of 2008, the graduation rate was 60%, compared to 77% for non-first-generation Colorado residents.
+For non-residents, the comparable percentages were 55% and 66%.

-- Buckingham Hall had the highest 6-year graduation rate - 79%.
-College Inn had the lowest at 58%.
+- Arnett Hall had the highest 6-year graduation rate - 89%.
+Stearns West Hall and Stearns East Hall had the lowest at 58%.

 - Click here for further explanation and click here for an Excel file that contains the data.